 This carrot, cucumber and mooli salad is fresh, flavourful and a breeze to put together.
 Carrot, cucumber, and mooli (or daikon) matchsticks are tossed in a sweet and tangy dressing and finished with crunchy sesame seeds.
-This delicious side salad does a fantastic job of adding freshness to dishes with a strong umami flavour like Japanese Chicken Tempura, Katsu Curry, and Furikake Salmon.
+This delicious side salad does a fantastic job of adding freshness to dishes with a strong umami flavour like Japanese Chicken Tempura, Katsu Curry Sauce, and Furikake Salmon.

 This salad comes together in just 10 minutes, but it will be extra yummy if you can leave it to rest for a little while.
 If you don't have time to do this it will still taste good, but if you give the veggies a little time to absorb the flavours of the dressing it will be sure to knock your socks off.

 - Carrot, cucumber, and mooli/daikon - are cut into small matchsticks.
 The seeds are removed from the cucumber first to give the salad crispness.
 Normal radishes can be substituted for mooli if you are unable to get hold of it.

 - Sesame seeds - provide a crunchy nuttiness that contrasts the smooth texture of the veggies.
 They are toasted first to enhance their nutty flavour.